🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 • A monetary hawk is someone for whom keeping inflation low is the top concern.
 So if the Federal Reserve seems to be embracing a hawkish monetary policy, it might be because it’s considering raising interest rates to control pricing and fight inflation.

-• A dove is someone who prioritizes other issues — especially low unemployment over low inflation.
-If the Fed seems to tilt toward a dovish monetary policy, it could signify that it plans to keep rates where they are — at least for the time being — because growth and employment are doing fine.
+• A dove is someone who prioritizes other issues, such as economic growth and low unemployment over low inflation.
+If the Fed seems to tilt toward a dovish monetary policy, it could signify that it plans to keep rates where they are — at least for the time being — because growth and employment are essentially doing fine.
 Or it may plan to lower rates to stimulate the economy and add jobs.

 It’s important to note that the Federal Reserve’s decisions on monetary policy aren’t left to just one person.

-People often blame the sitting president or the chairman of the Federal Reserve if they don’t like the way interest rates are going — whether that’s up or down.
+People often blame the chairman of the Federal Reserve if they don’t like the way interest rates are going — whether that’s up or down.
 But the Fed’s direction is determined by a group of central bankers, not by the Fed chair alone.

 The 12 members of the Federal Open Market Committee (FOMC), who typically meet eight times a year to review economic conditions and vote on the federal funds rate, are responsible for deciding the country’s monetary policy.
 And they may have varying opinions about what the economy needs.
 So you might hear that the Fed is hawkish or dovish, or you may hear that an individual policymaker — or policy influencer — is a hawk while another is a dove.